dynamsoft-docs/dotnet-twain-docs/troubleshooting/troubleshooting.md

 Because the PDF you are trying to encrypt or merge has annotations on it.
 For now, Dynamic .NET TWAIN doesn't support this kind of PDF in `encrypt()` and `merge()` methods.

-## Why am I getting a watermark saying “Unlicensed Demo Version” on the image?
+## Why am I getting a watermark saying “Unlicensed Demo Version” on the image

 **Symptom:**